pun-private/chall-posticum/README.md

 # Chall-Posticum

-> Sharing is caring, but sometimes they are too many small projects that don't seem useful at first glance.
+> Sharing is caring, but sometimes there are too many small projects that don't seem useful at first glance.
 >
 > Posticum is a one of these small projects created by a supposed sysadmin called Bakdyr.
 It appears suspicious...
 Can you look into it ?